varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 markup on the website: [varya.me/styleguide/#/section/4.1](http://varya.me/styleguide/#/section/4.1)

 ## Style-Guide-Driven Development
-If you type "logo" in the StyleGuide search field, it will find and render all the components where `logo` is found!
+If you type "logo" in the Style Guide search field, it will find and render all the components where `logo` is found!
 The search goes through all the CSS codebase.
 Similarly you can search for the components using `<em>` in their markup.
 Or `font:` in their CSS.

 I personally like that the search source is not only the CSS of components but also their markup examples.
 During the refactorings this, for example, makes possible to select all the components containing inputs and look how the changes affect them.

-However this is just a small addition to one major benefit I see in using the StyleGuide.
+However this is just a small addition to one major benefit I see in using the Style Guide.
 I find it far more important that it reveals my mistakes.

 I already used the component way when building my blog.
 And I was pretty sure that my BEM experience is a 100%